 – studies have shown that individuals who expose their mental health and emotional challenges are potentially opening themselves to predators/grooming behaviour

 A child may receive positive and encouraging feedback from a ‘sadfishing’ post and perceive this to be a good thing.
 This is not necessarily so.
 There is much to be said for vulnerability, especially with the much publicised work of Brene Brown.
 However, sharing publicly and to people who have not earned the right and trust to hear our inner most thoughts and feelings is not wise.
 Brene Brown calls this flood lighting.
 Whereas genuine vulnerability can enhance relationships.
-Floodlighting can have the opposite impact and create distrust and disconnection.
+Floodlighting can have the opposite impact, creating distrust and disconnection.

 In addition, as these posts show, they attract other individuals who are stuck in the same situation, with the same struggles.
 This may momentarily feel good however, it becomes the blind leading the blind and its a road that leads no-where.